You are currently viewing Under Construction – How Kids Benefit From Building Things

 Some creative ways to build things

-Experiment: While wooden building blocks, playdough, Lego and stacking cups are the most common building materials, experiment with various building sets, such as those with train tracks or toys that need to be put together.
+• Experiment: While wooden building blocks, playdough, Lego and stacking cups are the most common construction materials, experiment with various building sets, such as those with train tracks or toys that need to be put together.

-Build a town or dollhouse: Construct a town out of shoe boxes and make road signs from ice cream sticks.
-If playing with cars isn’t your thing, make a doll house from spare boxes or Lego piec4s.
+• Build a town or dollhouse: Construct a town out of shoe boxes and make road signs from ice cream sticks.
+If playing with cars isn’t your thing, make a doll house from spare boxes or Lego pieces.

 Building materials from everyday things

-With some imagination, you can construct something out of anything and reap the benefits to building.
-Collect some of the following items so that you also have building materials on hand:
+With some imagination, you can construct something out of anything and start to build.
+Collect some of the following items so that you also have construction materials on hand:

 • Cardboard boxes